 - Make the main thing the main thing.
 Your kids and your family are your priority, and then your new business.
 (At least I assume it’s in that order – no judgment).
 Make sure your kids are fed and supported, get your major business tasks complete.
 Then think about mopping or wiping a sink.

 YOU CAN DO THIS, I PROMISE.
 We can do hard things.
 We can do things we never thought we could.
+Like start a business with kids at home.
 Comment below or send me an email if you need support – I’m here for you.
 Let me know if these tips help you, or if you have any to add!!